-Structures and process exist to support shared leadership in which the entire staff has collective responsibility for student learning and engages in collaborative inquiry focused on continuous improvement to increase student achievement.
+Structures and process exist to support shared leadership in which the entire staff has collective responsibility for student learning and engages in collaborative inquiry focused on continuous improvement to develop students emotionally and academically.
 Data demonstrates that the vision and mission are translated into everyday practice and the results in the success of related school goals.
-Formal and frequent opportunities exist for staff to collaborate on success, challenges, and ongoing professional learning communities are utilized to focus on strengthening instructional practices.
+Formal and frequent opportunities exist for staff to collaborate on success, challenges, and ongoing PLCs are utilized to focus on strengthening instructional practices.
 Feedback from the faculty, staff, students, parents, and community stakeholders have assisted in identifying areas of strength and areas for needed growth.